 - Speak the phrase you want to translate, preceded by "how do I say" or "translate" followed by the language you want it translated to.

 Hey Siri, how do I say ‘where is the nearest hotel‘ in German?

 Hey Siri, translate ‘I would like to book a table for two at your restaurant please‘ into French

 Siri will respond by reading out the translation and displaying the text on the screen.
 To play the audio again, press the play button located at the bottom right of the translation.

 You can also follow up on your initial translation request by asking for the same phrase in another language.

 For example, while the results screen is still displayed, say:

-Siri will then update the audio and text phrase.
+Siri will then update the audio and refresh the written phrase.